Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 Configure gerrit replication
 """"""""""""""""""""""""""""

 To configure gerrit replication we need to use the gerrit replication plugin.
-This plugin comes as part of the gerrit package (gerrit-full-2.5.1.war or gerrit2.8.war) that you have downloaded.
+This plugin comes as part of the gerrit package that you have downloaded.
 There are two steps to using this package.
 Let's assume you have already followed the steps in the link above and have a folder called _gerrit_testsite_ where all the gerrit files are located.

 * First login as ``admin-my.tuleap.server.net`` on ``gerrit.instance.com`` and create the group ``my.tuleap.server.net-replication``.
 Do not add any users to it.
 Make group visible to all registered users: